aljannuzzi/Kubernetes-federation/README.md

 ## Federation Scenarios

-Our goal with this effort was to explore how well Kubefed achieves different federation scenarios, such as:
+Our goal with this effort was to explore how well Kuberenetes federtion achieves the following scenarios.

 ### High Avaialability